CGJennings/se3docs/docs/um-run-script.md

 > **Note:** This feature is available starting in version 3.2.
 It is currently considered experimental.

-Strange Eons can be started in a *non-interactive script running mode*, meaning that it can be used to run a script without displaying an interface.
+Strange Eons can be started in a *non-interactive script runner mode*, meaning that it can be used to run a script without displaying an interface.
 To do this, start the app from the command line with the `-run` (or `--run`) argument and the name of the script file.
 For example, under Windows you might use:

 ```bash
 strangeeons -run script-to-run.js